Clement Attlee The Inevitable Prime Minister

 Shortlisted for Political Biography of the Year at The Paddy Power Political Book Awards 2015

 Elected in a surprise landslide in 1945, Clement Attlee was the first ever Labour leader to command a majority government.
 At the helm for twenty years, he remains the longest-serving leader in the history of the Labour Party.
-When he was voted out in 1951, he left with Labour’s highest share of the vote before or since.
-And yet today he is routinely described as ‘the accidental Prime Minister’.
-A retiring man, overshadowed by the flamboyant Churchill during the Second World War, he is dimly remembered as a politician who, by good fortune, happened to lead the Labour Party at a time when Britain was disillusioned with Tory rule and ready for change.
+When his government was voted out in 1951, it left with Labour’s highest share of the vote before or since.
+And yet today he is routinely described as ‘the accidental Prime Minister’, dimly remembered as a politician who, by good fortune, happened to lead the Labour Party when Britain was disillusioned with Tory rule and ready for change.

 The evidence from this generally impressive book is that the Attlee governments were brimming with talent and policies.History Today